Money horoscope: Every zodiac sign's success rate in finance

 The cardinal air sign represented by the scale seeks harmony in all facets of life.
 Libra’s calm demeanour makes them great money managers.
 Governed by Venus, the planet of love and luxury, people belonging to this zodiac indulge in extravagance and ensure to have enough emergency funds for dire times.
 They know how to budget their investments just perfectly to enjoy early retirement.

-However, Librans can sometimes be indecisive in making critical financial decisions.
-Thus, they must learn to curb this aspect of money management.
+However, Librans hear us out!
+Your money horoscope say that you can sometimes be indecisive in making critical financial decisions.
+Thus, you must learn to curb this aspect of money management.

 Famous personalities: Liliane Bettencourt (heiress of L’Oréal) and Dilip Shanghvi (managing director of Sun Pharmaceutical Industries)